Lewis Sayre Van Duzer

 Lewis Sayre Van Duzer (1861 – March 28, 1936) was a United States Navy officer.

+Early life and education

 Born in Elmira, New York, he graduated from the United States Naval Academy in 1880 and retired in 1914 with the rank of captain.

+Career

 During the Spanish–American War he participated as an officer aboard the USS Iowa in the Battle of Santiago de Cuba.
 He later was posted to the Philippines and China, and was an instructor in ordnance at the Naval Academy.
 From 1910 to 1913, he was commander of the Brooklyn Navy Yard, and finally was captain of the USS Utah from 1913 until his retirement in 1914.

+Death

 He died in Horseheads, New York.

+Medals

 During his career, he received several medals.
 He was the editor of the Army and Navy Year Book in 1895 and 1896.